Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.2.5 =
+* Added support of Wordpress 4.6 (Upgrade to Wordpress 4.6 is required)
+* Fixed possible issue related to attachments when Wordpress database is corrupted
+* Fixed some possible minor issues

 = 1.2.4 =
 * Fixed possible PHP NOTICE in URL converting